Why every DJ or Producer should learn to play piano

-If you have tickets for Tomorrowland in Belgium, you must be counting the days.
-Since 2005, Tomorrowland has gathered the best EDM DJs on stage to create a festival with unparalleled energy.
-But how do all these producers become worthy of taking the stage at such an epic event?
+Many of the DJs and producers you’ll see on stage this summer have a musical background in piano.
+If you have tickets for Tomorrowland in Belgium or another electronic music festival this summer, you must be counting the days.
+But how do all these DJs and producers become worthy of taking the stage at such an epic event?
 Yielding from all corners of the world, their training processes must be vastly different from one another.
 What they have in common is a deep understanding of how musical notes fit together – something that is best achieved through learning the piano.

 Music purist and EDM

 The lineup for Tomorrowland features some of the top names.
 We’re talking Martin Garrix, Steve Aoki, Bebe Rexha and Flux Pavillion in Weekend 1 and Alesso, David Guetta, Axwell and Robin Schultz in Weekend 2.
-It is sometimes said that “music purists love to hate EDM” and find that EDM producers rarely break out from the same predictable chord progressions.
+It is sometimes said that “music purists love to hate EDM”.
+Moreover, they find that EDM producers rarely break out from the same predictable chord progressions.

 Supporters of the industry would argue that these DJs have found the progressions that are sure to make millions of dollars.
 And that these discoveries are rooted in a physical understanding of the relationships between different musical notes.